Ethanol fuel: Motorsport

-Australia's V8 Supercar championship uses Shell E85 for its racing fuel.

-Stock Car Brasil Championship runs on neat ethanol, E100.
+Australia's V8 Supercar championship uses Shell E85 for its racing fuel, and Stock Car Brasil Championship runs on neat ethanol, E100.
 Ethanol fuel may also be utilized as a rocket fuel.
 As of 2010, small quantities of ethanol are used in lightweight rocket-racing aircraft.

 Alternative cooking fuel

 Project Gaia is a U.S. non-governmental, non-profit organization involved in the creation of a commercially viable household market for alcohol-based fuels in Ethiopia and other countries in the developing world.
 The project considers alcohol fuels to be a solution to fuel shortages, environmental damage, and public health issues caused by traditional cooking in the developing world.
 Targeting poor and marginalized communities that face health issues from cooking over polluting fires, Gaia currently works in Ethiopia, Nigeria, Brazil, Haiti, and Madagascar, and is in the planning stage of projects in several other countries.